-From Haberschlact one could turn right and go to Stockheim and to Kleingartach, or continue on through to Brackenheim, on the way to a large kaserne in Heilbronn.
+From Haberschlacht one could turn right and go to Stockheim and to Kleingartach, or continue on through to Brackenheim, on to Whaton Barracks in Heilbronn.

-Heilbronn was where one had to go on sick call and do real Army things.
+Heilbronn was where one had to go on sick call.
 It's a large city on the Neckar River and once in a while we would go there on pass, but that was a rare event, because it was so far away.

-n viewing the agricultural landscape from an altitude of 8,500 feet, I find it interesting how the growing fields were molded in with the forest areas.
+Mage Map 3 is views the agricultural landscape from 6,600 feet, and it's interesting how the fields were molded in with the forest areas.
 This seems to intentionally connect the various forested areas so that wildlife and woodlands have reproductive continuity, thereby insuring the survival of both.